Tribal movement wins Jordan vote, Islamists to protest

 King Abdullah will for the first time consult the new parliament when he picks a government as part of constitutional changes devolving his prerogatives to parliament which critics said had been sidelined.
 The monarch appoints prime ministers.

-Prime Minister Abdullah Ensour is expected to resign but be kept on as caretaker premier until a new government is formed when parliament convenes in mid-February.
+Prime Minister Abdullah Ensour’s imminent resignation would be followed by the monarch asking him to stay on as caretaker premier until a new government is chosen after the new assembly convenes in mid-February.